michaeltelford/wgit/README.md

 ## Development

+After checking out the repo, run the following commands:

+1) `gem install bundler`
+2) `bundle install --jobs=3`
+3) `toys setup`

+And you're good to go!

+### Tooling

-For a full list of available Rake tasks, run `bundle exec rake help`.
-The most commonly used tasks are listed below...
+Wgit uses the [`toys`](https://github.com/dazuma/toys) gem (instead of Rake) for task invocation e.g. running the tests etc. For a full list of available tasks, run `toys --tools`.
+The most commonly used tasks/tools are listed below...

-After checking out the repo, run `./bin/setup`.
-Then, `bundle exec rake test` to run the tests.
-You can also run `bundle exec rake console` for an interactive (`pry`) REPL that will allow you to experiment with the code.
+Run `toys test` to execute the tests (or `toys smoke` for a faster running subset).
+You can also run `toys console` for an interactive (`pry`) REPL that will allow you to experiment with the code.

-To generate code documentation run `bundle exec yardoc`.
-To browse the generated documentation in a browser run `bundle exec yard server -r`.
+To generate code documentation run `toys yardoc`.
+To browse the generated documentation in a browser run `toys yardoc --serve`.
 You can also use the `yri` command line tool e.g. `yri Wgit::Crawler#crawl_site` etc.

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install this gem onto your local machine, run `toys install`.